UN: War in Ukraine to hurt poor nations importing grain

 Mohammed Jassim, who owns a small bakery in Baghdad, said there was real concern in Iraq, where dozens of people held demonstrations in the past week over skyrocketing food prices.

 “I am a consumer who buys staples for my business, and I have seen an increase of about 20% in the price of sugar and wheat,” he said.
-“Of course, this increase means that I will need to raise the price of my products.
-Until now, I haven’t increased prices as I am absorbing the price difference.
-But if this keeps up, then I will be forced to raise my prices, and ultimately, the average citizen will be the one to pay for it.”
+“If this keeps up, then I will be forced to raise my prices, and ultimately, the average citizen will be the one to pay for it.”

-Meanwhile, alternative sources might only be able to partially compensate for the shortfalls in grain and sunflower seed exports by Ukraine and Russia, FAO said.

-“Worryingly, the resulting global supply gap could push up international food and feed prices by 8 to 22% above their already elevated levels," FAO’s report said.
+With shortfalls in grain and sunflower seed exports by Ukraine and Russia, “worryingly, the resulting global supply gap could push up international food and feed prices by 8 to 22% above their already elevated levels," the FAO’s report warned.

-Some consumers are already feeling the effects of a drop-off in exports as well as steep prices.
 In Italy, supermarkets in Tuscany and Sardinia are limiting sales of sunflower seed oil to two containers per customer, Italian state TV said.
-Spanish supermarkets are also rationing it.
+Spanish supermarkets also are rationing it.

 ———